liborw/replsend.nvim/README.md

  - [x] send selectin or section into terminal.
  - [x] basic configuration (binary, prefix, sufix, section markers)
  - [x] get back to the current buffer when opening REPL.
+ - [x] for markdown start REPL with different filetypes

 ## References